mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 Which got me thinking: How many times have I watched a movie or show, only to find myself listening to its soundtrack on loop the follow week?
 In almost all cases, it retroactively boosts my appreciation for the original work.
 Everytime I listen to [Diva from Blood+](https://www.youtube.com/watch?v=j3uaUfuYMRI) or [Shangri-la from Noein](https://youtu.be/NLYXYjruLFw), it generates nostalgia for an otherwise forgettable series.
 Not to mention catchy OPs or inserts, which on repeat listens slowly erode any misgivings I had about the source material (looking at you, [Kiznaiver](https://www.youtube.com/watch?v=eFedqiw-1pc)).

-However, this fondess for music is largely due to the music itself, regardless of its narrative significance or usage.
+However, this fondness for music is largely due to the music itself, regardless of its narrative significance or usage.
 Noriko's theme from earlier stood out thanks to its clear melodic hook, but how much of my affection was tied to the music itself versus its application in the show?
 Consider this anecdote: in my early love of Escaflowne and Cowboy Bebop, I decided to seek out anything and everything composed by Yoko Kanno.
 I now regularly listen to and enjoy the soundtracks for both Brain Powerd and Turn A Gundam despite having never seen either show.

 <div class="img-half">
   <img src="images/ping-pong/yoko_kanno.jpg">
 </div>
 <div class="img-comment">Pictured: Yoko Kanno, my teenage (and forever?) celebrity crush</div>

-Today, I don't want to take about the "quality" of the music or try to describe why they appeal to me with awkward metaphors.
+Today, I don't want to talk about the "quality" of the these soundtracks or try to describe why they appeal to me with awkward metaphors.
 I want to talk about when a show or film's score works with the action on screen to create something together that's wonderous and unique.
 I want to dive into motifs and their importance to our connection with the characters and themes.

 I want to talk about Ping Pong the Animation.
 Spoilers ahead!